fsluis/research-methods/docs/README.md

-# Research Methods and Experimental Design
+# RESEARCH METHODS AND EXPERIMENTAL DESIGN

 Welcome to the website with the R exercises used in the **Research Methods and Experimental Design** course, part of the **Cognition & Communication** master program at Copenhagen University.